how to secure your website and prevent a major hack. The 5 simple steps you can implement today…

 So how do you prevent this from happening to you?
 More particularly how can you as a normal end user keep your site secure?

-Your Internal Staff & Security
+Your Internal Staff & Website Security Protocols

 Often times your internal users pose the biggest threat to your own website.
 If you’ve been to any cyber then you have probably found a computer that the previous user forgot to logout, or maybe there was a power outage and the person left, unaware they were still logged in.